Faculty Advisor Jeffrey D. Dunn, PharmD, MBA

 Chief Clinical Officer, Cooperative Benefits Group

-Jeffrey D. Dunn, Pharm.D., M.B.A., is Chief Clinical Officer for Cooperative Benefits Group (CBG), a transparent pass-through PBM.
+Jeffrey D. Dunn, Pharm.D., M.B.A., is the President and CEO of Cooperative Benefits Group (CBG), a transparent pass-through PBM.
 Jeff has all pharmacy and formulary oversight responsibilities, including P&T/VAC, rebates, clinical programs, specialty, strategy, account management, industry relations, sales, etc.

 Prior to his role at CBG, Jeff was Head of Clinical Pharmacy at Haven, the Amazon, Berkshire Hathaway, JPMorgan Chase health care venture.
 Previous role was Vice President, Clinical Strategy and Programs and Industry Relations at MagellanRx (MRx).
 Prior to the business merger of MRx and Veridicus Health (VRx), Jeff was the Senior Vice President / Chief Clinical Officer / Board Member at VRx.
 MRx is a full service PBM and VRx incorporates PBM functions, P&T/formulary management, Medication Therapy Management (MTM)/Integrated Care Management (ICM), and government functions for commercial and Medicare Part D employer groups and health plans.

 Jeff had formulary management, pricing, digital therapy, and clinical program responsibilities at Haven.
 Haven’s mission was to transform health care to create better outcomes and overall experience, as well as lower costs, for its 1,2000,000 member lives.